 No third party has the right to request, or ask in any manner whatsoever, for the closure of a process and the abandonment of any mining project, as environmental concerns are a matter of administrative law.
-However, on 30 August 2011, certain amendments to the Federal Civil Procedures Code were published in the Official Daily of the Federation.
-These amendments mainly consist in establishing three categories of collective actions, by means of which 30 or more people claiming injury resulting from environmental harm, among other things, have sufficient and legitimate interest in seeking through a civil procedure restitution, economic compensation or suspension of the activities from which the alleged injury derived.
+However, on 30 August 2011, certain amendments to the Federal Civil Procedures Code were published in the Official Journal of the Federation.
+These amendments mainly consist of establishing three categories of collective actions, by means of which 30 or more people claiming injury resulting from environmental harm, among other things, have sufficient and legitimate interest in seeking through a civil procedure restitution, economic compensation or suspension of the activities from which the alleged injury derived.

 iv Labour issues

 The Federal Labour Law (FLL) establishes that employees work a maximum of 48 hours per week.
-If an employee exceeds the number of authorised labour hours per week, he or she is entitled to receive additional overtime payment.
+If an employee exceeds the number of authorised labour hours per week, he or she is entitled to receive an additional overtime payment.

 Employers must register employees with the Mexican Institute of Social Security.

-The employer must periodically deposit a sum equivalent to 2 per cent of each employee’s salary into a banking account as a retirement fund.
-A housing fund of an amount equivalent to 3 per cent of the employees’ salary must also be paid by the employer.
+The employer must periodically deposit a sum equivalent to 2 per cent of each employee's salary into a bank account as a retirement fund.
+A housing fund of an amount equivalent to 3 per cent of the employees' salary must also be paid by the employer.

-Labour unions are recognised under the FLL in order to protect employees’ interests, and collective labour contracts are signed between the employer and the labour union; such contracts are reviewed every two years.
+Labour unions are recognised under the FLL in order to protect employees' interests, and collective labour contracts are signed between the employer and the labour union; contracts are reviewed every two years.

 The FLL acknowledges three work shifts: day shift (eight hours), night shift (seven hours) and mixed shift (seven-and-a-half hours).
-Employees are entitled to one day of rest with full pay after six labour days.
+Employees are entitled to one day of rest with full pay after six working days.

 Employees are entitled to participate in the earnings of their employees, based on the percentage determined by the National Commission for Workers' Participation in their Employers' Earnings.